Loading Events

 Neuromyelitis optica spectrum disorder (NMOSD) is a rare but highly disabling autoimmune disease that predominantly affects the optic nerves and spinal cord.
 Delayed or missed diagnosis can have life-changing consequences, but evolving diagnostic criteria and new targeted therapies are reshaping outcomes for people living with NMOSD.

-In this webinar, Professor Vincent Van Pesch will discuss practical, real-world approaches to diagnosing and managing NMOSD in Belgium, from the first suspicious attack to long-term treatment decisions and patient follow-up.
+In this webinar, Professor Vincent van Pesch will discuss practical, real-world approaches to diagnosing and managing NMOSD in Belgium, from the first suspicious attack to long-term treatment decisions and patient follow-up.
+The webinar will be introduced and moderated by Doctor Melissa Cambron.

 This session will be held live on Zoom.
 We warmly encourage you to register in advance to secure your place and take part in the exchange of knowledge and discussions.